angelicstrike/VelociraptorAES/README.md

 Another limitation is the issue with AES working with the server and client, as right now it does not fully encrypt and decrypt the communication.

+To kill the server, type pkill Python in a terminal.
 <h2>Members</h2>
 James Gross, Matthew O'Neil, Michael Dunn, Lukas Lozovski